MCN Events

 Come enjoy an exciting array of talks while learning about the outstanding Neurobiology research being conducted by leading neuroscientists in the MCN Seminar Series.

 All seminars are from 4 to 5 p.m. in Singleton Auditorium, 46-3002.
-A MCN-sponsored reception with food and drinks will follow from 5 to 6 p.m. in the 3rd floor atrium of Building 46.
+A MCN-sponsored reception with food and drinks will follow from 5 to 6 p.m., 3rd floor atrium in Building 46.
 Please contact Charles Moss for additional information.

 Friday, February 10